joey-carlson/sis-engine/docs/GPT_CLINE_WORKFLOW.md

 ## Overview

-This document establishes the collaborative workflow between ChatGPT (Designer persona) and Cline (Developer/QA persona) for the SPAR Tool Engine project.
+This document establishes the collaborative workflow between ChatGPT (Designer persona) and Cline (Developer/QA persona) for the SiS Tool Engine project.

 ## Roles and Responsibilities